knetikmedia/knetikcloud-javascript-client/docs/GamificationAchievementsApi.md

 Create a new achievement definition

 If the definition contains a trigger event name, a BRE rule is created, so that tracking logic is executed when the triggering event occurs.
-If no trigger event name is specified, the user&#39;s achievement status must manually be updated via the API.
+If no trigger event name is specified, the user&#39;s achievement status must manually be updated via the API. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ACHIEVEMENTS_ADMIN

 ### Example
 ```javascript